FWU-DE/fwu-kc-extensions/README.md

 It supports SAML- and OIDC- Identity Providers.
 For more details please check [here](./multi-value-user-attribute-mapper/README.md).

+### Acronym mapper

+This mapper combines the first two letters of the first and last name to a lowercase acronym.
+For more details please check [here](./acronym-mapper/README.md).

 ## Contributing

 To learn more about how you can contribute to this project, check out [`CONTRIBUTING.md`](CONTRIBUTING.md).